octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 ## Sending a proposal operation
-To send a "proposals" or a "ballot" operation, please refer to the [CLI and RPC](/tezos-basics/cli-and-rpc) chapter.
+To send a "proposal" or a "ballot" operation, please refer to the [CLI and RPC](/tezos-basics/cli-and-rpc) chapter.

-## What have learned so far?
+## What have we learned so far?
 In this chapter, we learned how Tezos allows on-chain decentralized governance without hard forks' troubles.
 To do this, Tezos splits amendments into five different periods that we defined and detailed.

 In the next "*History of Amendments*" chapter, we will go over a history of past proposals, both approved and refused, and look at why.